Mustargen for dogs is a chemotherapy drug used often in canine lymphoma.

 How This Agent Works

 Mechlorethamine works as an alkylating agent.
-It binds to the guanine molecule of DNA and crosslinks two strands, which prevents cell duplication.
+This means that it binds to the guanine molecule of DNA and crosslinks two strands, which prevents cell duplication (basically, it ties a knot in the cancer cell DNA).
 By stopping cell duplication, it is able to slow tumor growth.

 It is also a blistering agent with a history and regulation as a chemical warfare agent.4